IBM/watson-discovery-ui/README.md

 > Note: see [DEVELOPING.md](DEVELOPING.md) for project structure.

+## Watson Discovery Continuous Relevancy Training

+This feature provides the ability of the Discovery service to learn from user behavior.
+By clicking on the "read more" button attached to each review, the user can inform Discovery that a particular review is more relevant than other non-clicked reviews.
+Discovery can than use that information to improve the ranking of results for future queries.

+For more information about this feature, read about it [here](https://console.bluemix.net/docs/services/discovery/continuous-training.html#crt).

 ## Included components
 * [Watson Discovery](https://www.ibm.com/watson/developercloud/discovery.html): A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights.